rosesori/python-scripts/README.md

 # python-scripts

-A repository to store my Python script templating
+A repository to store my Python script templating.

 ## Usage of find_gift_in_budget.py